How to Write an Effective Immigration Letter: A Complete Guide

 Opening the Letter

 Initiate your immigration letter with a formal greeting and a clear statement of purpose.
 Address the recipient by their official title, such as "Dear Immigration Officer," followed by a colon.
-Begin the first paragraph by introducing yourself, including your full name, relationship to the applicant, and relevant background details that establish your credibility or connection to the issue at hand.
+Begin the first paragraph by introducing yourself, including your full name, relationship to the applicant, and relevant background details that establish your credibility.

 Example sentences include: